BOARD ADMINISTRATION RELATIONSHIPS

 The Superintendent shall ensure that routine information gathered for administrative purposes shall be made readily available to Trustees on a routine basis or upon request, without the necessity of special reports.

 The Secretary-Treasurer shall comply with all requirements of that office as established under the School Act and shall make recommendations to the Board regarding any financial or other appropriate matters requiring action.
-He shall ensure that the Board is kept promptly advised of all relevant financial and other matters that he considers pertinent to his function under the Act.
+They shall ensure that the Board is kept promptly advised of all relevant financial and other matters that they consider pertinent to their function under the Act.

 Greater Victoria School District